wow-actions/welcome/README.md

           FIRST_PR_MERGED: |
             🎉 @{{ author }}
             Congrats on merging your first pull request!
 We here at behaviorbot are proud of you!

+          STAR_MESSAGE: If you like this project, please ⭐star⭐ our repo.
 ```

 ### Inputs